Are Solar Panels Worth It In Alberta?

 Solar energy does have a lot of great features and advantages.
 However, it does also have some disadvantages, too– no energy option is perfect, after all.
 There are two main disadvantages here, which can deter people from choosing to install a solar energy system.
 The first disadvantage is the cost of installation for a solar system, which can be quite high to start out with.
 The second of these disadvantages is that solar energy is, of course, weather dependent.
 This can become an issue if you live in an area that does not get a lot of clear or sunny weather.

-How much does it cost to put solar panels on your building in Alberta?
+How much does installing solar panels on your building in Alberta cost?

-If you are looking at making some energy efficiency upgrades, the cost of installing solar panels in Alberta can vary.
+If you are looking at making some energy efficiency upgrades, the cost of solar panel installation in Alberta can vary.
 You may be able to get grants, or government incentives for instance, that get the cost down.
-You also have to factor in not only the cost of the panels themselves, but the additional cost of labor, installation, and engineering.
-The general estimate for the cost of installing solar panels in Alberta ranges from $9,000 to $17,000.
-This does include the labor, installation, and engineering, too.
+You also have to factor in not only the cost of the panels themselves, but the additional cost of the solar panel installation, which includes labor and engineering.
+The general estimate for the cost of putting solar panels on your building in Alberta ranges from $9,000 to $17,000.
+This includes installing solar power, the labor and engineering.